-- Longer-term (3-5 years) research which provides new knowledge which is relevant to government policy. - We will continue to use the SEFARI institutes as providers of the strategic research programme, and will allocate available resources accordingly. - We will also continue to pursue collaborations with other science funders both within Scotland and across the UK to maximise the potential impact of funds we invest in science.
-We will liaise with other funders, and identify priority areas for collaboration where there is opportunity to strengthen our programme and build added value to topics with particular relevance to Scotland.
+- Longer-term (3-5 years) research which provides new knowledge which is relevant to government policy. - We will continue to use the SEFARI institutes as providers of the strategic research programme, and will allocate available resources accordingly.

 Responsive Research Fund (RRF)